Phase Coexistence Implications of Violating Newton's Third Law

 Our aim is to identify how nonreciprocity shapes the structural and dynamical landscape of a simple model system.
 To this end, we take our conservative force $\mathbf{F}^{C}$ to result from Lennard-Jones (LJ) interactions (with a cutoff distance of $2.5\sigma$), introducing the LJ energy ($\varepsilon$) and length ($\sigma$) scales.
-The reciprocal diameter is set to $d_{\rm rec} = 2^{1/6}\sigma$ such that all particle pairs experience strictly reciprocal repulsion within separation distances of $d_{\rm rec}$.
-Particle dynamics follow the overdamped Langevin equation which imparts an ideal translational diffusivity $D_T = k_BT/\zeta$ (introducing our system timescale $\tau = \sigma^2/D_T$) where $k_BT$ is the thermal energy and $\zeta$ is the translational drag coefficient.
-Our system state is thus fully described by four parameters: the degree of nonreciprocity $\Delta$, the global volume fraction $\phi = \left(\rho_L + \rho_G\right)\pi(d_{\rm rec})^3/6$ (where $\rho_L$ and $\rho_G$ are the number densities of species $L$ and $G$), the global composition $\chi = \rho_G/(\rho_L+\rho_G)$, and the ratio of the interaction and thermal energies $\varepsilon/k_{B}T$.
+The reciprocal diameter is set to $d_{\rm rec} = 2^{1/6}\sigma$ such that all particle pairs experience strictly reciprocal repulsion within separation distances of $d_{\rm rec}$. {The resulting pair interaction forces are shown in Fig.~\ref{fig:forces} in the Appendix.} The particle dynamics follow the overdamped Langevin equation (see the Appendix), which imparts an ideal translational diffusivity $D_T = k_BT/\zeta$ (introducing our system timescale $\tau = \sigma^2/D_T$) where $k_BT$ is the thermal energy and $\zeta$ is the translational drag coefficient.
+Our system state is thus fully described by four parameters: the degree of nonreciprocity $\Delta$, the global volume fraction $\phi = \left(\rho_L + \rho_G\right)\pi(d_{\rm rec})^3/6$ (where $\rho_L$ and $\rho_G$ are the number densities of species $L$ and $G$, respectively), the global composition $\chi = \rho_G/(\rho_L+\rho_G)$, and the ratio of the interaction energy to the thermal energy $\varepsilon/k_{B}T$.
 In this work, we fix $\chi = 0.5$ and $\varepsilon/k_{B}T = 2.0$, and systematically sweep $\phi$ and $\Delta$.
-All simulations were conducted with a minimum of $50000$ particles using \texttt{HOOMD-blue}~\cite{Anderson2020}.
+All simulations were conducted with $50000$ particles using \texttt{HOOMD-blue}~\cite{Anderson2020}.

-\textit{Phase diagram.--} Figure~\ref{fig:phasediagram}(b) displays the phase diagram obtained from extensive computer simulations.
-For finite nonreciprocity, the system is out of equilibrium, and, while there has been recent progress in the sampling of driven systems~\cite{Klymko2018, Ray2018, Das2019a, Whitelam2020, Ray2020, Helms2020, Oakes2020, Rose2021, Das2022}, we address questions of global stability by conducting a number of long-time simulations with distinct initial configurations, as detailed in the Supplemental Material (SM)~\cite{Note1}.
+\textit{Phase diagram.--} Figure~\ref{fig:phasediagram}(b) displays the phase diagram obtained from extensive computer simulations. {For finite nonreciprocity, the system is out of equilibrium, and, while there has been recent progress in the sampling of driven systems~\cite{Klymko2018, Ray2018, Das2019a, Whitelam2020, Ray2020, Helms2020, Oakes2020, Rose2021, Das2022},} we address questions of global stability by conducting a number of long-time simulations with distinct initial configurations, as detailed in the Supporting Information (SI)~\footnote{See Supporting Information, which includes Refs.~\cite{Martinez2009, Stukowski2009, Weber2016, Hargus2021, Weeks1971}, for additional simulation and calculation details as well as simulation movies.}.